ropensci-org/devguider/README.md

     actually exist.
 4.  `devguide_prerelease()` to open a pre-release issue on GitHub for the next release (should be run one month prior to planned release).
+5.  `devguide_eic_report()` for Editors-in-Charge to generate a summary overview of all current “software-review” issues.

 An additional utility function, `devguide_path()`, finds the path to the local `devguide` repository.